 [Added 9-9-2013 by Ord.
 No. 2013-07]

-Commencing January 1, 2015, the following water usage rates shall be applicable to all domestic, commercial and industrial properties:
+Commencing January 1, 2019, the following usage rates shall be applicable to all domestic, commercial and industrial properties:

-The new rates listed above, and the new sanitary sewer rates to follow, will be phased in as follows:
+The new rates listed above will be phased in as follows:

 Rates for two dwellings on one meter.
 One water service connection shall be allowed for two dwellings with one meter if such dwellings adjoin and are owned by the same party, and the rates as referred to above shall be charged in accordance with the one meter reading.